RADAR-base/RADAR-Docker/dcompose-stack/radar-cp-hadoop-stack/README.md

 ```shell
 bin/radar-docker install
 ```
 to start all the RADAR services.
 Use the `bin/radar-docker start|down|restart` to start, stop or reboot it.
-Note: whenever `.env` or `docker-compose.yml` are modified, this script needs to be called again.
+In general, `bin/radar-docker` is a convenience script to `docker-compose`, so all commands that work on docker-compose also work on `bin/radar-docker`.
+Note: whenever `.env` or `docker-compose.yml` are modified, the `install` command needs to be called again.
 To start a reduced set of containers, call `bin/radar-docker install` with the intended containers as arguments.

 To enable a `systemd` service to control the platform, run
 ```shell